Educado-App/educado-transcoding-service/README.md

 ## API Reference
 - Description of routes (to be added)

-## Configuration
-- Explain how to configure the service/API (e.g., environment variables, config files).

 ## Acknowledgments
 - Shout out to Carl Ryskov Aagesen for being a great mentor.